 Kindergarten Sight Words are words that kindergartners will see the most.
+When you are preparing for kindergarten, sight words are an important piece of the puzzle.

 What are sight words?